shuxueshuxue/PackUp4AI/README.md

         *   `Collect & Copy to Clipboard`: Gathers the notes based on current settings and copies the formatted bundle to your clipboard.
         *   `Collect & Save to File`: Gathers the notes and saves the bundle to the specified `Output Filename` in your vault.

-## 📦 Technical Details

-*   **Offline Support:** D3.js visualization library is included locally (d3.min.js v7.9.0) to ensure the plugin works without internet connection.
-*   **No External Dependencies:** All required libraries are bundled with the plugin for complete offline functionality.